wnchan/tp/docs/UserGuide.md

 This glossary is intended to provide definitions for terms that may be unfamiliar to you.
 It is arranged in alphabetical order.

-- **CS2101**: Effective Communication for Computing Professionals - A course designed to equip computing professionals with essential communication skills, both in technical and non-technical contexts.
+- **CS2101**: Effective Communication for Computing Professionals - An NUS course designed to equip computing professionals with essential communication skills, both in technical and non-technical contexts.
 It covers the creation of clear and comprehensible software documentation and effective communication strategies for diverse audiences.

-- **CS2103T**: Software Engineering - A course focusing on the systematic and rigorous development of software systems.
+- **CS2103T**: Software Engineering - An NUS course focusing on the systematic and rigorous development of software systems.
 It covers essential concepts and analytical tools necessary for software engineering.

 - **Case-Insensitive**: Refers to the handling of text where uppercase and lowercase letters are treated as equivalent.
 For instance, in a case-insensitive search, searching for "Java" or "java" would yield the same results.